cyang0513/Document/docs/grpc_arc.md

 https://<VaultName>.vault.azure.net/secrets/<CertSecretName>/<Version>
 ```

-Make following changes in **Program.cs** to tell Kestrel only listen on HTTPS and tell it well to find the certificate.
+Make following changes in **Program.cs** to tell Kestrel only listen on HTTPS and tell it where to find the certificate.

 ```c#
 public static IHostBuilder CreateHostBuilder(string[] args) =>